Correlated interaction effects in three-dimensional semi-Dirac semimetal: RG results

 \section{RG results}

-As shown in the Appendices, we firstly calculate all of the corrections from the one-loop Feynman diagrams, by employing a momentum shell $b\Lambda<\sqrt{v^2k_{\bot}^{2}+A^{2}k_{3}^{4}}<\Lambda$, where $b=e^{-\ell}$ with $\ell$ being the RG running parameter.
+As shown in Appendix~\ref{App:DerivationRGEqs}, we firstly calculate all of the corrections from the one-loop Feynman diagrams, by employing a momentum shell $b\Lambda<\sqrt{v^2k_{\bot}^{2}+A^{2}k_{3}^{4}}<\Lambda$, where $b=e^{-\ell}$ with $\ell$ being the RG running parameter.
 Then, we consider these corrections, and perform RG transformations to restore the original form of the actions.
-Accordingly, we obtain the RG equations for $g_{a}$, which can be formally written as
+Accordingly, we obtain the RG equations for $g_{a}$, which can be written as